tomis9/cookbook/content/sklearn_regression.md

 wine = pd.read_csv(io.StringIO(s.decode('utf-8')), comment="#")
 ```

-*The dataset that we're going to work on was published by Marek Gągolewski as a example dataset for execrises for his book 'Przetwarzanie i analiza danych w języku Python`.
+*The dataset that we're going to work on was published by Marek Gągolewski as an example dataset for execrises for his book 'Przetwarzanie i analiza danych w języku Python`.
 I am afraid the book wasn't transalted to English, so I can highly recommend it only to Polish readers.*

 Let's choose only white wine and the first eleven variables of the dataset.
 ```{python}